boyter/boyter.org/content/posts/a-non-gamers-attempt-at-sea-of-thieves.md

 Sailing up to the island I almost crashed into it.
 It was more luck than anything else that I dropped the anchor which brought my ship to a cleat and wood creaking stop just short of some nasty rocks.
 Jump out, and marvel at the pristine beach full of snakes which promptly poisoned me.
 Of course my treasure island also happens to be enormous and it took me a good 15 minutes to work out how to get where the treasure was actually located.

 So after eventually working out where to dig and then figuring out how to actually dig it up I had my chest shouldered.
-Running back to the ship while pausing to dispatch some pesky skeletons that apparently were the guardians of the chest I make it back to the ship.
-I then promptly sail back whence I came to pick up my reward.
+Running back to the ship while pausing to dispatch some pesky skeletons that apparently were the guardians of the chest, I make it back to the ship.
+I then promptly sailed back whence I came to pick up my reward.
 Park my ship next to another one using a slightly different pontoon, because hey "disputes are settled at sea" after all and I am just here to unload my goods.

 I shoulder the chest, march to the disreputable looking buyer and just as I am about get my hands on some well earned doubloons, fade to black screen as I get shot in the back.